ovhaag/recipes/README.md

 # Recipes

+This is a repository from a udacity course.
-This repository contains recipes for some foods I like.
+It contains recipes the teachers like.